ssrome/100-days-of-code/log.md

 **Today's Progress:** Continued Javascript Algorithms And Data Structures Certification on FreeCodeCamp, which included Functional Programming

 **Thoughts:** I have been finding it hard to continue this challenge on a consistent basis over the past few weeks.
 It's hard to get my head in the right space to fully concentrate and take things in.

+### Day 37: December 29, 2018

+**Today's Progress:** jQuery and Sass from Front End Libraries Certification on FreeCodeCamp

+**Thoughts:** Felt at ease working through these sections.
+I needed to step away from the Javascript challenges for a bit.
+Been away for a week and this will continue for another week.
+More likely to have more time and brain power to fully feel the benefit of what I'm learning.